Maine Home Garden News — June 2018

 Ideally, samples would be hand-carried to the lab.
 When sending samples through the mail try to mail early in the week so samples will not sit over the weekend.

 Remember that sample quality is important!
-Plant disease submission form (PDF)
+How to send a plant sample.

 - Plants for Very Dry Soil and Full Sun

 - Plants for Very Wet Soil and Full Sun

 - Plants for Very Dry Soil and Shade

 - Plants for Very Wet Soil and Shade

 By Lynne M. Holand, Community Education Assistant, University of Maine Cooperative Extension Androscoggin and Sagadahoc Counties